octobercms/docs/3.x/extend/cms-components.md

 ### Page Execution Life Cycle Handlers

-When a page loads, October executes handler functions that could be defined in the layout and page [PHP section](../cms/themes.md#oc-php-section) and component classes.
-The sequence the handlers are executed is following:
+When a page loads, October executes handler functions that could be defined in the layout and page PHP section and component classes.
+The sequence the handlers are executed is as follows.

 1. Layout `onInit()` function.
 1. Page `onInit()` function.